How to Get Rid of Dust When It's Everywhere

 - coal pneumoconiosis

 Dust can be found anywhere in your home.
-Finding an efficient way to eliminate this dust can be a challenging problem.
+Finding an efficient way to eliminate this dust in your house can be a challenging problem.
 So how do you get rid of something that keeps coming back?
 There are many solutions to this problem, but the best place to start is with prevention.
-Along with using an air purifier for dust, these tips may help create an effective solution in your home.
+Along with using an air purifier, these tips may help create an effective solution in your home.

 Key Dust Reduction Tips